History of Princeton Nurseries

 Encompassing nearly 530 acres in South Brunswick and Plainsboro townships, the Princeton Nurseries properties lie in the southern end of the Kingston greenbelt.
 These present sites of rich natural and historic interest, ranging from stream corridors and wetlands, woodlands, and prime agricultural lands to nursery structures of compelling historical and educational value.

-The story of the Princeton Nurseries site in Kingston starts in 1911.
-After a thorough search of sites in the eastern U.S., William Flemer, Sr. chose Mapleton, south of the recently completed Carnegie Lake, as a site for his wholesale nursery.
-At the time, commercial transportation moved by rail or boat, and the Mapleton location, halfway between New York and Philadelphia and astride both the D&R Canal and the main line of the Pennsylvania Railroad, offered great logistical advantages.
+In 1911, after a thorough search of sites in the eastern U.S., William Flemer, Sr. chose Kingston, south of the recently completed Carnegie Lake, as a site for his wholesale nursery.
+At the time, commercial transportation moved by rail or boat, and the Kingston location, halfway between New York and Philadelphia and on a branch of the Pennsylvania Railroad and along the D&R Canal, offered great logistical advantages.
 The soil, rich loam created during the last ice age, is virtually free of rocks and stones, even though less than two miles north, at Trap Rock Quarry, a massive diabase ridge dominates the land.

-William Flemer Jr. was industrious and inventive.
-He built a system of greenhouses, installed a vast irrigation network and water tower that provided water for the nursery and nursery houses, as well as for the village of Kingston.
-Influenced by the French countryside he’d seen during the War, Flemer checkered the landscape with magnificent windbreaks, and lined Mapleton Road with an avenue of plane trees, now some 80 years old.
+William Flemer, Jr. was industrious and inventive.
+He built a system of greenhouses, installed a vast irrigation network, and built a water system that not only provided water for the nursery and nursery houses, but also for the village of Kingston.
+Influenced by the French countryside he had seen during the War, Flemer checkered the landscape with magnificent windbreaks, and lined Mapleton Road with an avenue of plane trees, now some 90 years old.

-William Flemer III and John Flemer continued to nurture the business, overseeing the propagation of new ornamental trees and shrubs and bringing the nursery to national prominence.
+Brothers William Flemer III and John Flemer continued to nurture the business, overseeing the propagation of new cultivars of ornamental trees and shrubs and bringing the nursery to national, even international, prominence.
 The nurseries were granted dozens of patents on trees including the ‘Shademaster’ locust and ‘Village Green Zelkova’ elm.

 US Plant Patents associated with Princeton Nurseries and Wm Flemer III